oncody/civ-board-game-2010/README.md

 To build a city, sacrifice your scout.
 Move any other friendly figures in this square to a legal adjacent square.
 Add a city token to the map where your scout was.
 Adopt a new social policy.
 Each “Start of Turn” ability on a social policy card can only be used once per turn.
 If a card has two abilities, both can be used once.
 When you lose a city, then you lose a social policy card (but can later re-learn that same one if you want)

-### Play Great Person
+### Play Noble
-Play a reserved great person token on your civilization sheet into one of your city's outskirts
+Play a reserved noble on your civilization sheet into one of your city's outskirts

 ### Change Government
 Change your government in one of the following ways: